irdest/irdest/docs/contributors/src/technical/services.md

 These are services that provide some user-facing functionality.
-Some will ship with their own UI, while others will use a UI bundle (such as the main qaul.net services).
+Some will ship with their own UI, while others will use a UI bundle (such as the main qaul services).

 ### Feed